 This course introduces movement concepts for the beginning-level student in one particular form of dance.
 The style being offered will vary each semester, depending on adjunct faculty availability, but may include jazz dance, world dance or tap dance.
 The specific classes will be determined at the beginning of each academic year.
 The course involves intensive movement participation; however, there is no stress placed on public performance.
 No prior experience is necessary.
 No prerequisite.
 This course is offered every year.

-Intermediate Modern Technique furthers the work of the beginning-level course with increased application of movement principles established by creative artists and teachers from the American and European contemporary dance tradition.
-Movement fundamentals from other broad-based techniques and somatic principles are also included.
+This course furthers the work of the beginning-level course with increased application of movement principles established by creative artists and teachers from the American and European contemporary dance tradition.
+Movement fundamentals from other broad-based techniques and somatic principles also are included.
 Prerequisite: permission of instructor.
 This course is offered every semester.